 However, at the beginning of the 20th century, the Caliph title was seen as an obstacle against secularism and was abolished after the founding of the Turkish Republic.

-However, the bans on Muslim society had no chance to succeed, because non-Muslim societies living together with Muslims, were consuming alcohol freely.
+However, the bans on Muslim society had no chance to succeed because non-Muslim societies living side by side with Muslims were consuming alcohol freely.

-To understand Turkey’s differences with other Muslim countries you may want to read, my article “Why is Turkey a First World Country?”
+To understand Turkey’s differences from other Muslim countries, you may want to read my article “Why is Turkey a First World Country?”